 Get started with coding for 7 year olds

 Coding for 7-year-olds is a feasible journey.
-Your child will be glad to have started their trek this young.
+Your child will be glad to have started their adventure this young.
 Coding offers endless career opportunities, soft skills, and benefits your child can use in the future.
 If your student is looking to dive in and jump into the world of computer science, have them code more and explore fun Scratch Jr project ideas to make.

 Written by Hunter Wilkinson, a fervent reader and learner.
 She got into education to share her passion for storytelling and STEAM instruction.
 In her free time, Hunter loves to write songs/poems, run, play video games, and hang out with her two fluffy cats.